-- 1. e-KYC front-end application captures Aadhaar number + biometric/OTP of resident and forms the encrypted PID block (see Authentication API 2.0 for details) - 2.
+- 1. KUA application captures Aadhaar number (or Virtual ID or UID Token or Encrypted Aadhaar Number in future) + biometric/OTP of resident and forms the encrypted PID block (see Authentication API 2.5 for details) - 2.
 KUA forms the Auth XML using the PID block, signs it, uses that to form final e-KYC input XML and sends to ASA (if this is delegated to ASA, ASA also could do the input XML creation and signing) - 3.
 ASA forwards the KYC XML to Aadhaar e-KYC service - 4.
 Aadhaar KYC service authenticates the resident and if successful responds with digitally signed and encrypted XML containing resident's latest demographic and photograph information - 5.
-E-KYC response (containing demographic data and photograph), by default, is encrypted with KUA public key - If KUA key is NOT available within CIDR, ASA public key will be used provided ASA is approved to do so. - If "de" attribute is used in input XML to delegate decryption to ASA (this can be done at transaction level), then ASA key will be used to encrypt response, provided ASA is approved to do so (this option allows KUAs to dynamically delegate decryption to ASA based on their relationship and setup with ASA) - 6.
+E-KYC response (containing demographic data and photograph), by default, is encrypted with KUA public key - If KUA key is NOT available within CIDR, ASA public key will be used provided ASA is approved to do so. - If "de" attribute is used in input XML to delegate decryption to ASA (this can be done at transaction level), then ASA key will be used to encrypt response, provided ASA is approved to do so.
+This facility is subject to UIDAI approval. - 6.
 ASA sends the response back to KUA enabling paperless electronic KYC.